Stable rank of $\mathrm{C}(X)\rtimes\Gamma$: Non-invertible elements and zero divisors of

 Let $a\in A$ be a non-invertible element.
 Then, for any $\eps>0$, there exist $b\in \mathrm{C}_\mathrm{c}(\Gamma, \mathrm{C}(X))$, a (non-empty) open set $E\subseteq X$, and unitaries $u_1, u_2\in A$ such that

 \end{prop} \begin{proof} Without loss of generality, one may assume that $\norm{a} = 1$.
 Let $\eps>0$ be given.
-Since $a$ is not invertible and $A$ is finite, by Proposition 3.2 of \cite{RorUHF}, there are $a'\in A$ and nonzero $b_1, b_2\in A^+$ such that
+Since $a$ is not invertible and $A$ is finite, by Proposition 3.2 of \cite{RorUHF}, there are $a'\in A$ and non-zero $b_1, b_2\in A^+$ such that

-By Lemma \ref{pre-alg-red}, there are unitaries $u_1, u_2\in A$ and open sets $E', F' \subseteq X$ such that Since $(X, \Gamma)$ is minimal (so any orbit is dense), by passing to smaller open sets and changing the unitary $u_2$, one may assume that $E'=F'$.
+By Lemma \ref{pre-alg-red}, there are unitaries $u_1, u_2\in A$ and open sets $E', F' \subseteq X$ such that Since $(X, \Gamma)$ is minimal (i.e., any orbit is dense), by passing to smaller open sets and changing the unitary $u_2$, one may assume that $E'=F'$.

 Pick $a''\in \mathrm{C}_\mathrm{c}(\Gamma, \mathrm{C}(X))$ such that and note that

 Pick an open set $E\subseteq \varphi^{-1}_{E'}(1)$ (so that $\varphi_E \varphi_{E'} = \varphi_E$), and define Then it is clear that